In Ireland this world and the world we go to after death are not far apart.'

 Creevykeel is one of the largest, best preserved and easiest court cairns to access.
 It is located between the coast and the mountains close to the village of Cliffoney to the north of County Sligo.

 A massive lintol stone once stood over the entrance to Creevykeel, making this a most imposing doorway.
-The stone was pushed over around 1895 and re-erected incorrectly around 1935.
+The stone was pushed over around 1895 by three brothers who lived near by; it was re-erected incorrectly in 1935 after the site was excavated by the Fourth Harvard Mission.

 On the side of Red Hill near Skreen to the west of Co Sligo, a large unexcavated court cairn lies close to the north summit of the hill.
 In Irish mythology Red Hill was famous as a major entrance to the Otherworld.